-In some ways anxiety is actually too much energy, not too little.
-When you're anxious, your body is being rushed with adrenaline - nature's natural energy creator that is supposed to make it easier for you to fight or flee if you were faced with some type of danger.
+In some ways, anxiety is too much energy, not too little.
+When you're anxious, your body is being rushed with adrenaline - nature's natural energy creator that is supposed to make it easier for you to fight or flee if you were faced with some danger.
 The effects of this energy can be seen in your anxiety symptoms.
-Take my anxiety test to learn more.
+Take my free 7-minute anxiety test to learn more.

 Yet anxiety causes low energy as well, and the primary reason for this low energy is because - like a battery - when you use up all of your energy with anxiety, your body gets fatigued much faster.

 Anxiety tires out muscles.
 It tires out your brain.
 It even tires out your heart.
 Anxiety is like giving your body a daily workout, except without any of the health benefits.
-In addition, the low energy may be the result of secondary issues related to anxiety, such as:
+Also, the low energy may be the result of secondary issues related to anxiety, such as:

-Everyone responds to stress in different ways, but many of these ways seem to create this feeling of being utterly drained of energy, and unfortunately without that energy it becomes much harder to engage in the activities that you need to try in order to cure your anxiety.
+Everyone responds to stress in different ways, but many of these ways seem to create this feeling of being utterly drained of energy, and unfortunately, without that energy, it becomes much harder to engage in the activities that you need to try to cure your anxiety.

 How to Address Low Energy From Anxiety

 That's why it becomes very important to find ways to make sure that your energy levels stay high.
-Unfortunately, most medications that reduce anxiety are actually designed to tire out your body (in order to decrease the severity of anxiety symptoms), so medications are clearly not the best choice for this type of issue.
+Unfortunately, most medications that reduce anxiety are actually designed to tire out your body (to decrease the severity of anxiety symptoms), so medications are clearly not the best choice for this type of issue.
 Consider the following tips to help keep your energy levels high.

 Coffee - Maybe

-Ask any anxiety support specialist how to reduce your anxiety and one of the first things they tell you is to cut out caffeine.
-Caffeine excites the body, and so naturally it is believed that caffeine increases anxiety.
-But there is actually very little research evidence that states that caffeine, in general, is bad for anxiety.
+Ask any anxiety support specialist how to reduce your anxiety, and one of the first things they tell you is to cut out caffeine.
+Caffeine excites the body, and so naturally, it is believed that caffeine increases anxiety.
+But there is very little research evidence that states that caffeine, in general, is bad for anxiety.

-Now, caffeine has been shown to increase anxiety in those with panic attacks because of the way it affects heart rate, and it has been shown to increase anxiety in high doses or when taken with refined sugars (like in energy drinks), but a small amount of coffee once or twice a day is not believed to increase anxiety, and some studies have shown it may actually improve your mood.
-Drinking a cup of coffee once in a while may actually be beneficial.
+But there is some good news.
+A small amount of coffee once or twice a day is not believed to increase anxiety in those with panic attacks, and some studies have shown it may actually improve your mood.
 Just make sure you don't drink it near bedtime so that you can still sleep easily.